Welcome from James Lee, Department Chair, Fall 2013- present.

+Our expanding department currently has 11 full time faculty members, 16 lecturers, and over 700 majors.
 Faculty in our department are widely recognized and well respected scholars and researchers, as well as innovative, effective teachers.
 In addition to mentoring and teaching students, they conduct research on human rights, immigration, migration, border violence, violence against women, political economy of punishment, criminalization of migrants around Europe and the United States, Japanese-Brazilian transmigrants in Japan, life course of sex offender behavior, immigrant perceptions of the legitimacy of authority, policing, effects of policing on Latino and African American neighborhoods, victimology, family violence, violence again women, youth violence, deviance and criminology, life course criminology, self and identity, gender and crime, and developing DNA profiles from degraded samples.

-Students in our department are highly active in numerous student groups (Alpha Phi Sigma, hi Pi Sigma, and Forensic Science Student’s Club), and participate widely in the community and university.
-Our Department offers the following degrees: B.S. and M.S in Justice Studies; B.S. in Forensic Science, Emphasis in Biology; B.S. in Forensic Science, Emphasis in Chemistry; Minor in Justice Studies; Minor in Human Rights; and a Minor in Legal Studies.
-Graduates of our department are well prepared for graduate schools, law schools, as well working in non-profit justice-related agencies, probation and parole, corrections, law enforcement, and in crime labs.
+Students in our department are highly active in numerous student groups (Alpha Phi Sigma, Chi Pi Sigma, Forensic Science Students Group, and the JS Task Force), and participate widely in the community and university.
+Our Department offers the following degrees: MS in Justice Studies; BS in Justice Studies; BS in Forensic Science with a concentration in Biology or Chemistry; Minor in Justice Studies; Minor in Forensic Studies; Minor in Legal Studies; and Minor in Human Rights.